TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.34.md

 ---

-Let heaven and earth praise him, The seas, and everything that moveth therein.
+Let heaven and earth praise him; the seas, and everything that moves therein!